-Well, those are my thoughts after listening to this episode.
+Well, those are my thoughts after listening to this episode of Stay Free.
 What are your feelings on this era of The Clash, their stylistic transitions, their lineup changes?
 I’d love to hear your comments and I thank you very much, as always, for reading.

-It is all to befitting that a band like The Clash's final tour would be them freakin’ busking their way through the U.K. It is a rudimentary level the Gang had not seen in nearly a decade.
+It is all to befitting that a band like The Clash’s final tour would be them freakin’ busking their way through the U.K. Certainly performance at a rudimentary level the Gang had not seen in nearly a decade.
 It allowed them to back to their roots, and join their people in their environment once more, rather than hardly seeing a crowd under stadium lighting.

 It is such a genuine joy to see that their Members’ each had and have prosperous musical lives beyond The Clash.
 Joe with the Mescalero’s, Mick with Big Audio Dynamite and beyond, Paul is now back with the Good, the Bad, and the Queen.
 Good for them!
 As long as they have fingers I hope they use them.

-This podcast was nothing if not a pleasure to stumble upon, from start to finish.
+Stay Free was nothing if not a pleasure to stumble upon, from start to finish.
 I know I mentioned it above, but I cannot recognize this min-series’ brilliance enough.
 Personally, I’m not a fan of Podcasts.
 However, this one was done right.
 They paid careful attention to retaining your attention.
 There were quick cuts, interviews and audio effects throughout to keep your interest, all beautifully woven into the tapestry that is this Podcast.
 I hate having people talk at me.
 This was not that, though.
 Chuck D. spoke to you, not at you.
 All in all, I’d give this a MINIMUM of 4.5 / 5 Stars.
-Be sure to check it out and leave me your opinions in the comments section!
+Be sure to check it out and email me your opinions!